Tuuliayr/delivery-fee-calculator/README.md

 ## Approach

 I had only two days to build this web app, so I went with a simple design, which could be improved in the future.
-When I create web apps, I find it most efficient and convenient to design the layout first in Figma.
+When I create apps, I find it most efficient and convenient to design the layout first in Figma.
 Based on the Figma design I first build the layout, then the functionality and lastly I made the web app responsive.

 ## Screenshots
 ![delivery-fee-calculator](https://github.com/Tuuliayr/woltapp-summer-2024/assets/70134583/b8e32945-03af-4578-aa0f-585a9f308c31)